 8. Once your chicken is nicely stirred, add your celery, onion, dill, radishes, a sprinkle of salt and pepper, give it all a good stir, and you’re all done!

-A Few More Tasty Picnic-Perfect Treats:
+Help Yourself to a Few More Tasty Picnic-Perfect Treats:

 Easy Rotisserie Chicken Salad with Dill